acbass49/Election2024/README.md

 I created an election model using hierarchal regression of the latest polls for 2024 US Presidential Election.
 The visualizations of this data will be tracked and refreshed daily on my website [here](https://alexbass.me).

+Daily updated predictions, election simulations, and tracking data will be stored in the data folder for use by others if desired.

 ![](data_pipeline.png)

 ### My data pipeline is visualized above and decribed below.
 This runs daily via github actions.